Flat Fee Landlord

 Is May or June a good time to list a rental property?

 May and June are excellent times to list in markets driven by school calendars (Northern Virginia, Maryland).
 Families searching for school-year-start housing peak in this window.
-Properties listed in May–July with school district information prominent in the listing consistently outperform comparable winter listings in both speed and applicant quality.
+Properties listed in May through July with school district information prominent in the listing consistently outperform comparable winter listings in both speed and applicant quality.

 December lease expirations put you into the slowest period of the rental year.
-Options: offer a renewal with a 3-month premium (many tenants will take it to avoid a winter move), offer a 15-month lease at renewal to shift the next expiration to March, or price the re-listing slightly below market to compensate for the reduced winter applicant pool.
+Options include offering a renewal with a 3-month premium (many tenants will take it to avoid a winter move), offering a 15-month lease at renewal to shift the next expiration to March, or pricing the re-listing slightly below market to compensate for the reduced winter applicant pool.
 A property manager with seasonal pricing expertise handles this proactively.

 Free Consultation